-Keeping on the go in Egypt isn’t hard!
+Keeping on the go in Egypt isn’t hard!..
 With all its ancient history and historic landmarks there is plenty to see and do.
-You will def want to maximise all your time here.
+And you’ll def want to maximise all your time here.

 While you can travel unorganised, constantly trying to haggle taxis and guides wastes time.
 Plus there are the safety risks with travelling on your own.